4 Ways To Get Your Kids (And Yourself) Comfortable With Risky Play

 1. Play With Height

-What it looks like: Playground equipment such as monkey bars, trampoline parks, rock climbing gyms, jumping off a diving board, rope climbing.
+What it looks like: Playground equipment such as monkey bars, trampoline parks, rock climbing gyms, diving board.

 2. Play With Speed